Symbolic Convergence Theory: History, Description, Example and Strengths & Weaknesses. Examples of Symbolic Convergence Theory.

-According to Symbolic Convergence Theory, People share common fantasies and visions and these collections of individuals are merged into a cohesive group.
+Symbolic convergence theory refers to a communication model that represents the fantasies that transform from individual to cohesive group.
+It was developed by Ernest Bormann.
+People share common fantasies and visions and these collections of individuals are merged into a cohesive group.
 SCT presents an explanation for the appearance of a group’s cohesiveness, consisting of shared emotions, motives, and meanings.
 Symbolic Convergence Theory consists of three words such as symbolic, convergence, and theory.
 Group members cooperatively create and sustain a shared consciousness including shared meaning through interaction.

-Symbolic is serving as a symbol that represents or expresses something else such as an idea, an action, quality without using words such as Code Words, Phrases, Slogans, and Gestures.
+Symbolic means a symbol that represents or expresses something else such as an idea, an action, quality without using words such as Code Words, Phrases, Slogans, and Gestures.

 Code Words: What does FF: AC stands for?